Hotan Prefecture: History

 The Hotan Prefecture region played a major part in the Dungan Revolt (1862–1877).

-Tunganistan was an independent administered region in the southern part of Xinjiang from 1934 to 1937.
-The territory included the oases of the southern Tarim Basin; the centre of the region was Khotan.
+In 1913, Hetian Directly Administered Subprefecture was reorganized as Hetian County.
+In 1915, Moyu County was established, carved out of Hetian County.
+In 1920, the Hetian Circuit was created.
+In 1928, it was restructured into the Hetian Administrative Region, with an Administrative Commissioner's Office established.
+In 1929, Cele County was established.
+In 1943, the Hetian Administrative Region was reorganized as Hetian Special District, with an Inspectorate Commissioner's Office set up.
+In 1947, Minfeng County was established.

 On 22 December 1949, PLA forces reached Hotan.
 In 1950, the area was redesignated as Hotan District (和闐專區).
 In 1959, the Chinese character name of Hotan was changed from '和阗' to the homophonous '和田'.
 In 1962, events of the Sino-Indian War occurred in parts of Aksai Chin administered as part of Hotan Prefecture.
 In 1971, Hotan was changed from a district (专区) to a prefecture (地区).

-Between June 1991 and March 1992, there were six attacks with firearms on Han Chinese residents in Hotan Prefecture.

-According to a reporter for the Wen Wei Po in Ürümqi, between January and August 2005, authorities had disbanded six "illegal underground" religious schools in Hotan Prefecture and confiscated more than one hundred unauthorized religious books and periodicals as well as 972 audio and video tapes.
+In 1977, the Hotan Prefecture Administrative Office was established.
+In 1979, the Hotan Administrative Office was created.
+In September 1983, Hotan City was established, carved out of Hotan County.

 In 2016, Kunyu was established within the boundaries of Hotan Prefecture.
+In December 2024, the State Council approved the establishment of He'an County and Hekang County, to be administered by Hotan Prefecture.